Built-in Exception Classes in C#

-The following is a hierarchy of some of the exception classes in .Net:
+The following is a hierarchy of exception classes in .NET:

-The following table lists important exception classes available in .Net.
+The following table lists important built-in exception classes in .NET.

 |ArgumentException||Raised when a non-null argument that is passed to a method is invalid.|

 |ArgumentNullException||Raised when null argument is passed to a method.|